PhilBladen/BlenderHarnessTools/README.md

 ![](docs/HowToUse.gif)

 # Contribution
-If you would like to modify and extend this code, a recommended development environment is Visual Studio Code with the Blender Development extension by Jacques Lucke.
+If you would like to modify and extend this code, a recommended development environment is Visual Studio Code with the [Blender Development](https://marketplace.visualstudio.com/items?itemName=JacquesLucke.blender-development) extension by Jacques Lucke.

-It is also recommend to fix Python autocomplete for the Blender libraries as shown [here](https://b3d.interplanety.org/en/another-way-to-add-code-autocomplete-when-developing-blender-add-ons-in-visual-studio-code/).
+In order to properly resolve the *bpy* Python dependencies, it is recommended to install the latest [fake-bpy-module](https://github.com/nutti/fake-bpy-module) (for this to properly work, the Python interpreter used in VSCode must be the same one that fake-bpy-module is installed to).

 # FAQ
 **Question:** Why can't I scale my cable?